 6. Co-signing could make approval of your own loan impossible

-Before co-signing a loan, think ahead to future loans that you might need.
+Before co-signing a loan, think ahead to loans that you might need in the future.
 Even though a loan you co-sign is not in your name, it shows up on your credit report, since it’s debt that you are legally obligated to pay.
-So when you go to apply for another loan in your own name, you might find yourself denied for an application because of how much credit you have in your name.
+So when you go to apply for another loan in your own name, you might be denied because of how much credit you have in your name.

 Is co-signing different depending on the type of loan?